FormatFuzzer: Effective Fuzzing of Binary File Formats: Binary Templates for Generation

 \subsection{Magic Values}

 The simplest common feature of binary formats is the use of \emph{magic values}, where certain bytes in the file need to have a specific value.
 For example, a PNG file needs to start with a signature containing the bytes \texttt{"\textbackslash x89504E470D0A1A0A"}.
 In the original PNG template, there was already a check which compares the signature to the expected value and terminates the template if the signature is invalid, as shown in \Cref{lst:sig}.
 In this case, \tool{} is able to automatically mine such comparisons (with operators \texttt{!=} or \texttt{==}) when analyzing the source code of the binary template and remember the magic values that should be used.
 For example, the value \texttt{0x8950} will be remembered as a good value to use for index~\texttt{0} in the array \texttt{btPngSignature}.
+Such comparisons can also be mined inside struct definitions and functions.

 The only change made to the binary template for the signature generation was adding two calls to \texttt{SetEvilBit()}, which disable evil decisions temporarily for the signature generation, re-enabling them afterwards.
-This is done because any file with an incorrect PNG signature is not a valid PNG file and would be immediately rejected by the target program.
+This essentially marks the generation of the \texttt{sig} variable as \emph{strict}, which is useful because any file with an incorrect PNG signature is not a valid PNG file and would be immediately rejected by the target program.